 Customer experience has been a buzzword for years, and it is hard to understate its importance for running a successful business.
 Statistics published by Finances Online show that for every dollar invested in customer support, companies can expect a return of $3.

 Customer service is about more than keeping customers happy.
 It is about creating brand loyalty and consequently improving turnover and profit for the business in the long term.
 Satisfied customers may turn into brand ambassadors who refer others.
 In fact, it is important to try and create extremely happy customers for your business.
 Research shows that “totally satisfied customers” may “contribute 2.6 times as much revenue as somewhat satisfied customers”.

 How to improve customer experience

-With that in mind, here are four ways that will help you build customer service strategies and improve your customer experience.
+With that in mind, here are five ways that will help you build customer service strategies and improve your customer experience.

 Make it easy for customers to contact your business